Legal basis: Sections 63 and 66 BayHIG

 As a W1 professor, you will act as a university lecturer and will be a full member of the academic personnel of the university.
 Your independent research and teaching activities will be determined by this relationship and you will have the right to supervise doctoral candidates and to examine students.

 W1 professors are generally employed as public servants (Beamte) for a fixed-term and may only use the title of ‘professor’ during their appointment.
-A fixed-term appointment based on an employment contract (Angestelltenverhältnis) may be deemed appropriate for a W1 professor.

 You will not be authorised to sit on appointments committees or act in professor evaluation proceedings.